weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueMessages.md

 Retrieves the current status of a purge job.

-This method provides detailed status information about an asynchronous purge operation initiated via the [purge](#purge) method.
-The status includes progress, current state, and any error information if the job has failed.

 #### Parameters

 ##### queue

 [`TQueueExtendedParams`](../type-aliases/TQueueExtendedParams.md)

-The queue parameters identifying the queue where the purge job is running.
+The queue where the purge job is running.

 ##### jobId

 `string`

 The ID of the purge job to check.
-This is the job ID returned by the [purge](#purge) method when the purge was initiated.

 ##### cb

 `ICallback`\<[`EBackgroundJobStatus`](../enumerations/EBackgroundJobStatus.md)\>

-Callback function invoked with the job status. - `error` {Error|null} - If an error occurs, this contains the Error object. - `status` {EBackgroundJobStatus|undefined} - The current status of the purge job.
+Callback with the job status.

 #### Returns

 `void`

-#### Throws

-InvalidQueueParametersError

-#### Throws

-ConsumerGroupRequiredError

-#### Throws

-ConsumerGroupsNotSupportedError

-#### Throws

-QueueNotFoundError

-#### Throws

-BackgroundJobNotFoundError

-#### Throws

-InvalidPurgeQueueJobIdError

 #### Inherited from